Our Work

 De Staat van de Mol

-Part 1
+Part 1 & Part 2

-Performed during the Land Art Festival 2022
+Part 1 performed during 4&5 june Land Art Festival 2022

 Concept & Performance: Otto Calmeijer Meijburg

-Concept & Installation: Studio Berkveldt
+Concept & Installation: Noëlle Ingeveldt: Studio Berkveldt

 Flevoland, once the Zuiderzee but now an Aardzee.
 The mole came with the sand used to build the dikes and conquered the province at three kilometers per year.
 A very important animal for biodiversity but unwanted by many.
 Otto Calmeijer Meijburg and Studio Berkveldt examine the province through the eyes of this extraordinary animal, exposing the underground structures of the new land.
-In a site-specific investigation facilitated by the Flevolab New Makers trajectory, the two artists will experiment with installation, projection and sound, asking the audience to engage their own bodies and all their senses.

-Funded and facilitated by Flevolab
+Funded and facilitated by Flevolab and 2 Turvenhoog Festival

 The Hex Pistols